ankurdinkar/hello-world/README.md

 # hello-world
-Just another repository with briliant Ideas.
+Just another repository with so many briliant Ideas flowing like firework.